-If pre-construction surveys detect burrowing owls within the Project Disturbance Area and relocation of the owls is required, the Project owner shall do the following:
+If pre-construction surveys detect burrowing owls within the Project Disturbance Area and relocation of the owls is required, the project owner shall do the following:

 - a.
-Within 30 days of completion of the burrowing owl pre-construction surveys, submit toBLM, the CPM, CDFG and USFWS a Burrowing Owl Mitigation Plan. - b.
-No less than 90 days prior to acquisition of the burrowing owl compensation lands, the Project owner, or an approved third party, shall submit a formal acquisition proposal to the CPM, BLM, CDFG, and USFWS describing the parcels intended for purchase.
-At the same time the Project owner shall submit a PAR or PAR-like analysis for the parcels for review and approval by the CPM, BLM, CDFG and USFWS. - c.
-Within 90 days of the land or easement purchase, as determined by the date on the title, the Project owner shall provide the CPM with a management plan for review and approval, in consultation with BLM, CDFG and USFWS, for the compensation lands and associated funds. - d.
-No later than 30 days prior to beginning Project ground-disturbing activities, the Project owner shall provide a form of Security in accordance with this condition of certification.
-No later than 7 days prior to beginning Project ground-disturbing activities, the Project owner shall provide written verification of the actual Security.
+Within 30 days of completion of the burrowing owl pre-construction surveys, submit to BLM, the CPM, CDFG and USFWS a Burrowing Owl Mitigation Plan. - b.
+No less than 90 days prior to acquisition of the burrowing owl compensation lands, the project owner, or an approved third party, shall submit a formal acquisition proposal to the CPM, BLM, CDFG, and USFWS describing the parcels intended for purchase.
+At the same time the project owner shall submit a PAR or PAR-like analysis for the parcels for review and approval by the CPM, BLM, CDFG and USFWS. - c.
+Within 90 days of the land or easement purchase, as determined by the date on the title, the project owner shall provide the CPM with a management plan for review and approval, in consultation with BLM, CDFG and USFWS, for the compensation lands and associated funds. - d.
+No later than 30 days prior to beginning project ground-disturbing activities, the project owner shall provide a form of Security in accordance with this Condition of Certification.
+No later than seven days prior to beginning project ground-disturbing activities, the project owner shall provide written verification of the actual Security.

 - e.
-No later than 18 months from a initiation of construction the Project owner shall provide written verification toBLM, the CPM, and CDFG that the compensation lands or conservation easements have been acquired and recorded in favor of the approved recipient. - f.
+No later than 18 months from an initiation of construction the project owner shall provide written verification to BLM, the CPM, and CDFG that the compensation lands or conservation easements have been acquired and recorded in favor of the approved recipient. - f.
 As part of the Annual Compliance Report, each year following construction for a period of five years, the Designated Biologist shall provide a report to the CPM, BLM, USFWS and CDFG that describes the results of monitoring and management of the burrowing owl relocation area.